Kapil5712/gittest/README.md

 # This is git tutorial for ML
-# first tutorial for git
+# first tutorial for git demo